-Cmd.ppaged (msg: str, end: str = '\n', chop: bool = False) \rightarrow None Print output using a pager if it would go off screen and stdout isn't currently being redirected.
+Cmd.ppaged (msg: Any, , end: $str = \text{'}\ n'$, chop: bool = False) \rightarrow None

+Print output using a pager if it would go off screen and stdout isn't currently being redirected.

 Never uses a pager inside of a script (Python or text) or when output is being redirected or piped or when stdout or stdin are not a fully functional terminal.